akakileti/ss154-final/README.md

 ## Overview

 This project analyzes the impact of recreational marijuana legalization on adult binge drinking behavior across U.S. states using a Difference-in-Differences (DiD) approach.
-It was developed as a final assignment for the **SS154 (Statistical Analysis in Social Science)** course at Harvard University during the **Spring 2025 semester**.
+It was developed as a final assignment for the SS154 (Econometrics and Economic Systems) course at Minerva University during the Spring 2025 semester.

 ## Data Access

 The cleaned dataset is publicly available and can be accessed [here](https://drive.google.com/file/d/1Ny8vG2mAt4j7UP_K6-bXP-SjBnMwBxgZ/view?usp=sharing) via Google Sheets or [downloaded here](https://docs.google.com/spreadsheets/d/e/2PACX-1vS-Qiz6Osc9I39bvo_94Mo1GvYe_ghAVboqYvR5xu6ZSPDI-ESb6ECCXgocUP3ALVQ3oxi_n3wDihQL/pub?gid=1277276287&single=true&output=csv) as a CSV.

-It includes annual panel data for all 50 U.S. states from 2011 to 2023, merged from multiple sources including BRFSS and the U.S. Census Bureau.
+It includes annual panel data for all 50 U.S. states from 2011 to 2016, merged from multiple sources including BRFSS and the U.S. Census Bureau.

 ## What the Code Does

 - Merges demographic and behavioral data across multiple sources (CDC BRFSS, U.S. Census).
 - Defines treatment as the year a state implemented recreational marijuana legalization.
-- Estimates Average Treatment Effects using the **`did`** package and **Callaway & Sant’Anna (2021)** methodology.
+- Estimates Average Treatment Effects using the `did` package and Callaway & Sant’Anna (2021) methodology.
 - Creates:
   - Event study plots comparing pre- and post-treatment effects.
   - ATT visualizations by group and over time.